Join our International Facilitator Training

 - Would you like to join a group of women supporting mothers and daughters in turning the transition from girl to woman into a life-enhancing experience?

 - Remembering your own issues from your teenage years, are you interested in exploring the importance of this life stage in more depth?

 You can acquire the skills and knowledge to deliver year-long Girls Journeying Together groups and become affiliated to a professional association.

-This session is an opportunity to ‘meet’ Kim, hear about Girls Journeying Together groups and how you would be trained and supported to run them.
-Kim will be interested to hear what draws you to this work, what skills you bring, and help you to decide if this work is right for you at this time in your life.
+This is an opportunity to meet Kim and Helena, ask your questions, hear about Girls Journeying Together groups and how you would be trained and supported to run them.
+We will be interested to hear what draws you to this work and can help you to decide if this work is right for you at this time in your life.

 This professional programme is taught by Kim McCabe and Helena Løvendal and is a mixture of residential group training, individual support, peer groups, written work, and supervised practical experience.
-The course includes four residential weeks held during a twelve month period: 19-25 November 2017, 19-25 March 2018, 18-24 June 2018, and 12-18 November 2018.
+The course includes three residential modules held during a twelve month period: 27th October – 4th November 2018, 9-17 March 2019, 12-20 October 2019.

 This investment in your career provides you with meaningful employment that can fit well alongside raising a family and other commitments.
 Halfway into the course, participants will have the opportunity to start earning through their supervised facilitation of a Girls Journeying Together group.
 We estimate that within two years you can have recouped the cost of the training fees by running just one girls’ group a year.

 Who can train to be a Girls Journeying Together group facilitator?